UKPLab/EasyNMT/README.md

 ```

 See [docker/](docker/) for more information on the different Docker images and the REST API endpoints.

+Also check our [EasyNMT Google Colab REST API Hosting](https://colab.research.google.com/drive/1kAh_Vt1ipA5-BuoaPX39rCIHFrhpcRpW?usp=sharing) example, on how to use Google Colab and the free GPU to host a translation API.

 ## Installation for Python
 You can install the package via: